May-a

-Maya Cumming (born 2001), known professionally as MAY-A (stylised in all caps), is an Australian singer-songwriter from Sydney, New South Wales.
+Maya Cumming (born 2001), known professionally as May-a (stylised as MAY-A), is an Australian singer-songwriter from Sydney.

 On 2 February 2022, Cumming was featured on the single "Say Nothing", a collaboration with Australian electronic musician and producer Flume.

 Early life

 May-a grew up in Sydney, but moved to Byron in 2010.
 She moved back to Sydney age 13.
-Whilst living in Byron Bay she competed in songwriting competitions, and performed street busking around the ages of 11 to 14.
+While living in Byron Bay she competed in songwriting competitions, and performed street busking around the ages of 11 to 14.
 She started out posting videos on YouTube under the username Heyit'smaya.

 Prior to discovering her attraction to women, May-a stated she was in a "super awkward" relationship with a boy that inspired her song "Apricots".

 Career

+May-a released her debut single "Fools Paradise" in September 2019.
+This was followed by "All Girls Aren't the Same", which is a twist of Juice WRLD's "All Girls Are the Same" and is a song about how women should know their worth, everyone is an individual with different quirks."

+On 1 May 2020, May-a released her third single, "Green" saying "'Green' is an outlook on the way that validation fuels the way we live, especially in green teens.
+Young, impressionable and desperate to be accepted by people they don't even like." adding "I wrote it when I was 15 and bored by the hierarchy of high school.
+It paints a picture of the things that teenagers think are important until they realise they aren't."

-May-A toured with Wafia and signed with Sony Music Australia in 2020.
+In August 2020, May-a toured with Wafia and signed with Sony Music Australia.

 Her debut EP, Don't Kiss Ur Friends, was released on 6 August 2021.
 The EP debuted at number 31 on the ARIA Charts.

-In January 2023, May-A released "Sweat You Out My System".
+In January 2023, May-a released "Sweat You Out My System".

 May-a topped Triple J Hottest 100, 2022 with a feature on Australian musician Flume's song "Say Nothing".
+The song was also featured in the 2022 Netflix show Heartbreak High.

+In June 2023, May-a released "Lola" and announced her second EP Analysis Paralysis.